oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 - ``with_spark_version``
 - ``with_warehouse_bucket_uri``

-For more details, see `DataFlow class documentation <https://docs.oracle.com/en-us/iaas/tools/ads-sdk/latest/ads.jobs.html#module-ads.jobs.builders.infrastructure.dataflow>`__.
+For more details, see `Data Flow class documentation <https://docs.oracle.com/en-us/iaas/tools/ads-sdk/latest/ads.jobs.html#module-ads.jobs.builders.infrastructure.dataflow>`__.

 ``DataFlowRuntime`` stores properties related to the script to be run, such as the path to the script and CLI arguments.
 Likewise all properties can be set using ``with_{property}``.